-In the five months ended 31 May 2020, we had not fully complied with the relevant regulations on payment of social insurance fund contribution for our employees, with an estimated under contribution amount of approximately RMB96,000.
+In FY2019 and the five months ended 31 May 2020, we had not fully complied with the relevant regulations on payment of social insurance fund contribution for our employees, with an estimated under contribution amount of approximately RMB381,000 and RMB96,000, respectively.

-Further, in the four months ended 30 April 2020, we had not fully complied with the relevant regulations on payment of housing provident fund contribution for our staff, with an estimated under contribution amount of approximately RMB230,000.
+Further, in FY2019 and the four months ended 30 April 2020, we had not fully complied with the relevant regulations on payment of housing provident fund contribution for our staff, with an estimated under contribution amount of approximately RMB507,000 and RMB230,000, respectively.